Breathing & Meditation

 Box breathing pairs well with:

-• Nadi Shodhana -- practise box breathing first to settle, then Nadi Shodhana to balance
+• Nadi Shodhana.
+Practise box breathing first to settle, then Nadi Shodhana to balance

-• Yoga -- practise between challenging poses to maintain calm
+• Yoga.
+Practise between challenging poses to maintain calm

-• Walking -- match your steps to the box count for a meditative walk
+• Walking.
+Match your steps to the box count for a meditative walk

 Frequently Asked Questions

-Box breathing (also called Sama Vritti or equal-ratio breathing) involves four equal phases: inhale for a set count, hold for the same count, exhale for the same count, and hold empty for the same count.
+Box breathing (also called Sama Vritti or equal-ratio breathing) has four equal phases: inhale for a set count, hold for the same count, exhale for the same count, and hold empty for the same count.
 This pattern is traditionally used to support nervous system balance and mental clarity.

 Box breathing is closely related to Sama Vritti (equal fluctuation) pranayama from the yogic tradition.
-The modern term 'box breathing' typically includes four equal phases (inhale, hold, exhale, hold), while traditional Sama Vritti may vary.
+The modern term 'box breathing' usually includes four equal phases (inhale, hold, exhale, hold), while traditional Sama Vritti may vary.
 Both share the principle of equal-ratio breathing for nervous system balance.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.